michal-niedzwiedzki/php-testing/README.md

 **Objective:** to learn the basic structure of PHPUnit and how to run tests.

 Browse tests in `tests/` directory.
+Note that classes with methods starting with *test* or annotated with `@test` will be run automatically when PHPUnit is launched.

 Run PHPUnit `vendor/bin/phpunit`.

-In `tests/` directory classes with methods starting with *test* or annotated with `@test` will be run automatically.
+As a result you should see `I.` - this means the first test is incomplete, and the other is passing.
+In case of failures detailed report is presented below.

-To only run specific test you can pass a filter on the command line:
-`vendor/bin/phpunit --filter getArea`
+To only run specific test you can pass a filter on the command line, i.e. `vendor/bin/phpunit --filter getArea`

 Exercise 1: getting real with testing
 -------------------------------------

 **Objective:** to prove that automated tests are simple to use.

-In class Triangle implement method `getPerimeter()` so that it returns sum of all sides.
+In class Triangle method `getPerimeter()` returns perimeter equal to the sum of all sides of a triangle, method `getArea()` returns area of a triangle using Heron's formula.

+Take a look at test method `TriangleTest::test_getArea()` and based on it provide implementation for incomplete test in method `test_getPerimater()`.

 Test your implementation manually in browser.

-Then, write a unit test in file `tests/TriangleTest.php`, method `test_getPerimeter` in which you build an example triangle and compare expected perimeter with actual result of method `Triangle::getPerimeter`
+Then run PHPUnit `vendor/bin/phpunit`.

+**Question:** which method of testing was simpler, manual or automated?

 Exercise 2: testing behaviours
 ------------------------------